JuliaSeismo/SeisBase.jl/docs/src/Appendices/appendix.rst

 *****************
 ``NN.SSSSS.LL.CC`` (net.sta.loc.cha, separated by periods) is the expected syntax for all web functions.
 The maximum field width in characters corresponds to the length of each field (e.g. 2 for network).
 Fields can't contain whitespace.

 ``NN.SSSSS.LL.CC.T`` (net.sta.loc.cha.tflag) is allowed in SeedLink. ``T`` is a single-character data type flag and must be one of ``DECOTL``: Data, Event, Calibration, blOckette, Timing, or Logs.
-Calibration, timing, and logs are not in the scope of SeisIO and may crash SeedLink sessions.
+Calibration, timing, and logs are not in the scope of SeisBase and may crash SeedLink sessions.

 The table below specifies valid types and expected syntax for channel lists.